 I was inspired to combine our beloved pimento cheese spread with a simple-to-make loaf of beer bread, and the result was amazing.
 Enjoy it warm right out of the oven with a little butter, as a side with and a bowl of soup, or as the perfect choice for a kicked-up panini or grilled cheese sandwich.
 Scrumptious.

 - This beer bread is made using self rising flour.
-Self rising flour already has baking powder and salt added to the mix.
+Self rising flour already has baking powder and salt added to the mix so it’s not necessary to add more.
+That’s also why it isn’t necessary to use yeast to make the dough rise.
+The beer combined with the self rising flour will do the trick!

-- How do you make your own self rising flour?
-To adapt this recipe making your own you'll need 3 cups of all purpose flour, 1 tablespoon of baking powder and 1 teaspoon of salt.
+- Can you make your own self rising flour?
+Yes, you can!
+To adapt this recipe making your own you’ll need 3 cups of all purpose flour, 1 tablespoon of baking powder and 1 teaspoon of salt.
 Whisk together then proceed with the recipe as written.

 - What are pimentos?
 Pimientos are a small Spanish bell pepper that’s mild in flavor.
 It’s what gives the classic flavor to Southern pimento cheese.